GenesysCloudBlueprints/send-message-transcript-by-email/README.md

 # Send a Copy of a Message Transcript Via Email

-> This blueprint is in a pre-release status and is currently be reviewed and edited.
+> This blueprint is in a pre-release status and is currently being reviewed and edited.

 > View the full [Send a Copy of a Message Transcript Via Email Blueprint](https://developer.mypurecloud.com/blueprints/send-message-transcript-by-email/ "Goes to the Send a Copy of a Message Transcript Via Email Blueprint") in the Genesys Cloud Developer Center.